My 8-year-old son's educational psychologist report revealed he had visual processing problems

 The necklace of the young lady is the mouth of the old lady.
 How the brain works, to put meaning to what we see, is fascinating.

-What is visual processing, and why it is important?
+What is visual processing, and why is it important?

 Visual processing is an umbrella term for several activities the eyes and brain must perform together.
 The success of these activities is fundamental to learning as they affect reading, copying, and understanding what is being read.